 In about 90 percent of cases, symptoms associated with a disc disorder can be managed using conservative, non-operative methods.
 Eventually, the affected disc heals itself through a process known as resorption, during which the material causing nerve compression is absorbed into the bloodstream.
 This process takes time, though, and pain can become debilitating during the healing process.
 In the interim, discogenic back pain can be dealt with using the following conservative treatments under a physician’s supervision:

 - Chiropractic therapy

 - Epidural steroid injections

 When conservative treatment is not enough

 However, if chronic discogenic back pain persists despite weeks or months of conservative treatment, surgery may become an option.
 Rather than undergoing highly invasive traditional open back surgery, tens of thousands of patients have found relief at Laser Spine Institute.
 Our surgeons perform minimally invasive, outpatient procedures that can help you find meaningful relief from back pain.
-Contact Laser Spine Institute to learn more or for a free review of an MRI or CT scan.
+Contact Laser Spine Institute for your MRI review to determine if you are a candidate for one of our procedures.